 Mastering Hang Time

 At FarmLinks, there can be no arguing that FarmLinks’ Hole No. 5, Hang Time, has become our most remarkable and most photographed hole.
-However, if you are not careful, the elevation and sweeping mountain views can cloud your shot-making strategy.
+However, the elevation and sweeping mountain views can cloud your shot-making strategy if you are not careful.
 Director of Golf, Curtis Ohrn, shares some insightful tips for golfers to tackle Hang Time like a pro.